Review: Puyo-Puyo Tetris

 No - this is a great game for Christians

-During the story segments, players will encounter and battle a large cast of characters, some of whom have magical abilities or appear to be demonic.
-However, none of them are actually evil; like everyone else in this game, theyre really just overdramatic and goofy.
+During the story segments, players will encounter and "battle" a large cast of characters, some of whom have magical abilities or appear to be "demonic".
+However, none of them are actually evil; like everyone else in this game, they're really just overdramatic and goofy.

 Screenshots